‘You’ season 3: release date, cast, plot, trailer and more

 You season 3 cast: who’s going to be in the third season of the show?

-Nothing’s been confirmed just yet, but we’d expect Penn Badgley to return as serial killer Joe Goldberg, given he’s the show’s central character.
-Victoria Pedretti should also be back as murderous GF Love Quinn.
+Penn Badgley will return as serial killer Joe Goldberg, and Victoria Pedretti will be reprising her role as murderous GF Love Quinn.
 Could we also see more from their mysterious new neighbour – who you see Joe spying on at the end of season two?

+Scott Speedman will also be joining the show as Matthew, a CEO set to affect Joe’s story in a way not yet determined.

-You season three plot: what will happen if there’s another season?
+You season three plot: what will happen?

 The end of season two was dramatic, and in among the chaos we found out that Love is pregnant with Joe’s child.
 We then saw the couple move into a new home in a Los Angeles suburb.
 In season three, could we see them attempting to adjust to family life with a new sprog on the way?
 Maybe it’s time Joe turned over a new leaf…